This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 To clear all stored cache entries

-1. Click on the Clear entries button.
+1. Click Clear entries.

 Scheduler